bowen-upenn/Multi-Agent-VQA/README.md

 ## TODOs
 - [x] 1.
 Integrate [Google Gemini Pro Vision](https://console.cloud.google.com/vertex-ai/publishers/google/model-garden/gemini-pro-vision?pli=1) into our system.
-- [ ] 2.
-Integrate [LLaVA](https://llava-vl.github.io/), [CogVLM](https://github.com/THUDM/CogVLM), and other open-sourced large vision-language models into our system, and run inference on the full testing benchmarks of several Visual Question Answering datasets. (ongoing)
+- [x] 2.
+Integrate [LLaVA](https://llava-vl.github.io/) and other open-sourced large vision-language models into our system, and run inference on the full testing benchmarks of several Visual Question Answering datasets. (ongoing)
 - [ ] 3.
 Explore other tools available.
 For example, we could use [YOLO-World](https://github.com/AILab-CVC/YOLO-World) as the object-detection agent in our system.
 - [ ] 4.
 Experiment on more [Visual Question Answering datasets](https://paperswithcode.com/task/visual-question-answering)
 - [ ] 5.
+Release synthetic dataset and its automatic generation script.
+- [ ] 6.
 Release a more comprehensive zero-shot VQA benchmark in the open world, including comparisons with more recent VQA works.
-- [ ] 6.
+- [ ] 7.
 Release the full version of the paper.

 ## Citation
 If you believe our work has inspired your research, please kindly cite our work.
 Thank you!